Zelex/jo_clojure/README.md

-# jo_clojure
+# basic

 Author Jon Olick. @JonOlick on twitter.

-A Fast, Embeddable Clojure language implementation in C/C++.
+A Fast, Embeddable Clojure-like language implementation in C/C++.

-Just started the project, nothing is done, everything is messy.
-Will clean up before version 1.0.

 The near-term goal is to re-make clojure in an embedable form.